The Palmer Family Story

 “Keeping families together is critical, especially when you have a little one that’s sick,” she says.
 “The stress of being away from your home is one thing, and then the stress of having a sick child is another.
 So when you put them both together, it’s really overwhelming.”

-The KGH Foundation has committed to raising $8 million to build JoeAnna’s House, a home away from home that will keep families together when they need it most.
-A home that will provide a place to rest and relax within steps of their loved ones’ bedside.
+The KGH Foundation has committed to building and operating JoeAnna’s House, a home that will provide a place to rest and relax within steps of their loved ones’ bedside.
 A place to be in community with others who are navigating a similar, difficult path.